mssu-mattblack/toms_ditching/README.md

 Tom’s Ditching & Backhoe Web Application
 //Project Description//

-This project is a full-stack web application for a local construction business, Tom’s Ditching & Backhoe Inc. The site presents company services, testimonials, contact information, and a responsive design for desktop and mobile users.
+This project is a full-stack web application for a local construction business, Tom’s Ditching & Backhoe Inc. The site presents company services, testimonials, contact information, and a responsive design.
 It also includes an admin login system and dynamic business hours that can be updated through a database instead of editing HTML.

 //Key Features//